How to Plan an Elopement

 - Consider a somewhat formal notice across social media to share with those you’re less close with.
 It’s an easy and convenient way to let others share in your joy.
 While closest friends and families will prefer to hear in person, this is a great way to get the news out there and can be especially powerful if you’ve hired photographers to capture the day.

 Elopements are fast becoming part of the new norm.
 They’re an exciting, spontaneous, and romantic way to solidify your relationship, and it’s all about you and your partner.
-You don’t need a reason to elope, but a little planning and consideration before you take the leap will go a long way!
+You don’t need a reason to elope, but a little consideration on how to plan an elopement before you take the leap will go a long way!